 After making appropriate enquiries, the Governing Body considers that the College has adequate resources to continue in operational existence for the foreseeable future.
-There is a healthy cash reserve and staffing costs at 65% (excluding agency) 68.7% (including agency) of income are tightly controlled.
-The Financial Plan submitted to the EFSA in July 2022 forecasts surpluses for 2022/23 and 2023/24 using the Education Specific EBITDA measurement.
+There is a healthy cash reserve and staffing costs at 61% (excluding agency) 62.3% (including agency) of income are tightly controlled.
+The Financial Plan submitted to the EFSA in July 2023 forecasts surpluses for 2023/24 and 2024/25 using the Education Specific EBITDA measurement.

-Although there is strong competition from other providers, especially academies, the college continues to make inroads into new markets: the exam results for 2022 are strong and the strong academic performance is a major competitive advantage.
-The College has taken a prudent approach to the potential costs of the current pandemic and believes that it has built a reasonable contingency into the operating budget for 2022/23.
+Although there is strong competition from other providers, especially academies, the college continues to make inroads into new markets: the exam results for 2023 are strong and the strong academic performance is a major competitive advantage.
+The College has taken a prudent approach to the potential impact of inflationary pressures and believes that it has built a reasonable contingency into the operating budget for 2023/24.
 For these reasons, the Board continues to adopt the going concern basis in preparing the financial statements.

-Notes to the Financial Statements for the year ended 31 July 2022 (continued)
+Notes to the Financial Statements for the year ended 31 July 2023 (continued)